The La Leche League Code of Conduct

 - 6.5 LLL Leaders are sensitive to the history, cultures, and customs of any country and community in which they are volunteering as Leaders.

-- 6.6 LLL Leaders, LLLI volunteers, and LLLI staff do not use their La Leche League role to engage in personal relationships or sexual activities that exploit others, or use their LLL position to elicit favors, sexual or otherwise, from others.
+- 6.6 LLL Leaders, LLLI volunteers, and LLLI staff do not use their LLL role to engage in personal relationships or sexual activities that exploit others, or use their LLL position to elicit favors, sexual or otherwise, from others.

-- 6.7 LLL Leaders promptly disclose to the administrators of the entities to which they connect (Areas or DCEs), any criminal charges or convictions against them related to offenses of harm to either children or adults.
+- 6.7 LLL Leaders promptly disclose to the administrators of the entities to which they connect (Areas, Area Networks, or DCEs), any criminal charges or convictions against them related to offenses of harm to either children or adults.
 LLL Leaders who have any financial responsibility to LLL also disclose criminal charges or convictions against them related to financial misconduct.

-- Anyone with a role within LLLI must also make these disclosures promptly to the LLLI Executive Director.
+- Anyone with a role within LLLI must also make these disclosures promptly to the LLLI ED.

 - While carrying out their roles in LLL, LLL Leaders LLLI volunteers, and LLLI staff treat all persons fairly and without discrimination, intimidation, bullying, or any form of harassment, regardless of the Leaders’ opinions and life choices.